LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-basics.rst

 Create a New Dictionary
 -----------------------

-To define a new dictionary, we need three things: a name, a set of keys, and their corresponding values.
-There are several ways to do this, but the simplest is to wrap the key/value pairs in curly braces ``{}``, with each pair separated from the others by commas.
+To define a new dictionary, we need three things: a variable, a set of keys, and their corresponding values.
+There are several ways to create a new dictionary, but the simplest is to wrap the key/value pairs in curly braces ``{}``, with each pair separated from the others by commas.

 .. admonition:: Example